 Its biggest benefit is that you as a manager always have a clear overview of who is doing what and when, so you can balance workloads and take all projects under control.
 The resource planning goes along with transparency and seamless collaboration.
 Everybody knows what they are in charge of and how much time they have to accomplish their tasks.
 So, it helps you spend less time on micromanagement and concentrate on bigger things to achieve goals much faster.

-How to use Trello resource planning?
+How to use Trello resource planning for multiple projects?

 If you’re already on your way to creating a resource plan, let’s dive in a little deeper.
 We’ve come up with 10 steps to get started: